soon14/YOLOv9-LicensePlateDetect/README.md

 - User-friendly Interface: Offers a user-friendly interface for easy interaction and integration into other projects or applications.

+# Model Used
+- YOLOv9 for vehicle and license plate detection
+- Bytetrack for track vehicle though a video
+- EasyOCR for get the licence plate

 ## Deployment

 To deploy this project copy the Github Repo